Legio III Italica: History

 In AD 165, the Emperor Marcus Aurelius raised two new legions – the Legio II Italica and Legio III Italica, in preparation for a major campaign.
 Gaius Vettius Sabinianus was the legion's first commander.
-Immediately after treceiving their eagles, both legions were sent to Pannonia, which was being invaded by the Marcomanni.
+Immediately after receiving their eagles, both legions were sent to Pannonia, which was being invaded by the Marcomanni.
 An inscription from Salona in Dalmatia attest to detachments (vexillationes) of the legion fortifying that strategic port city.

 Under the command of Quintus Antistius Adventus, the Legio III Italica took part in the expeditio Germanica that protected Italy against Germanic tribes.
 In AD 170, the legion probably attacked the Germanic tribes under the command of the later Emperor Pertinax and in part succeeded in the process of expelling the Germanic invaders from the provinces of Raetia and Noricum.

 During the AD 170s, the legion didn't have an established base but was dispersed in detachments.
 Between AD 172 and 179, some cohorts of the legion were stationed in the large temporary fort of Eining.
 Other detachments were stationed at Alkofen and Regensburg Kumpfmuehl.
 A headquarters for the legion was established around AD 175, as attested by an inscription at the east gate of Castra Regina (modern Regensburg).

 From AD 179, the entire legion was stationed in Castra Regina.
 In AD 182, the legion participated in a military campaign against the Germanic Burer tribe.
 Soon after their arrival in Raetia, the legion was involved in the construction and, among other things, the repairing of damage to the Limes forts that had occurred in the course of the Marcomanni wars.
 They also built forts in Ellingen, Pfünz, Künzing, Dambach, Passau and Straubing.
 For this operation, inter alia, the Legion used brickworks in Bad Abbach.

 A section built in the year AD 181, under the supervision of a centurion, the safety fence of the fort Böhming is inscribed: